thesofproject/sof-docs/developer_guides/uuid/index.rst

         return drv;
    }

-ABI Alignment for UUID Support
+ABI alignment for UUID support
 ******************************
-In general, UUID will be used only all FW/tplg/driver are in ABI version equal or greater than 3.17, otherwise component type will be used.
+In general, use UUIDs only for all FW/topologies/drivers whose ABI version equals or is greater than 3.17.
+Otherwise, use component type.